hannah922/jka_ctf_maps/cmp/cmp_ctf_kothis/cmp_ctf_kothis_v1.md

 - removed item_shield_sm_instant

 ### structural
-- removed stairs at dets
+- removed the stairs leading to dets
-- added pathway from lower mid in base to dets
+- added pathway (from lower mid in base) to dets
 - added jump pad near dets leading to rockets in upper area
 - fixed ledges with physics_clip brush